19 Jul Artful Doodles – A Creative Doodle Workshop

 About the instructor:

 Catherine L. Taylor is a mixed media and watercolor artist.
 She has been creating art since 2008.
-She has also been a life wellness coach and meditation teacher for 20 years and has been teaching online since 2008.
+She has also been a life wellness coach for 20 years and has been teaching online since 2008.
 You can see more of her art at catherineltaylor.com.

 Share this course with a friend

 Here is a Description of Each of our Projects:

 Project 1 – Your Doodle Pattern Swatch Book